Skip to main content

 ROI Analysis

 The University of New Mexico-Main Campus has an acceptance rate of 95.5% and a graduation rate of 52.1%.
 The average in-state tuition is $8,115.
-One year after graduation, the average earnings are $42,863.
-Five years after graduation, the average earnings are $37,150, and ten years after graduation, the average earnings are $44,792.
+One year after graduation, alumni earn a median of $42,863.
+Five years after graduation, the median earnings are $37,150, and ten years after graduation, the median earnings are $44,792.

 Generated from College Scorecard & IPEDS data